-This course emphasizes practical application of counseling principles.
-Counseling experiences are provided in a clinical setting providing the opportunity for students to apply previously acquired knowledge and skills.
-A total of 100 hours is required with a minimum of 40 hours of direct client contact.
-A student must file application and receive approval to begin the clinical experience.
-Registration for this course is only completed after the clinical site is secured and approved.
+Emphasizes practical application of counseling principles.
+Provides counseling experiences in a clinical setting, affording students the opportunity to apply previously acquired knowledge and skills.
+Requires 100 clock hours with a minimum of 40 clock hours of direct client contact.
+Requires application and approval to begin the clinical experience.
+Registration for this course is completed only after the clinical site is secured and approved.

-Prerequisites: all foundation courses with the exception of CNS 606 and 623.
-For School track students, CNS 673 and CNS 683 are also required.
+Prerequisites: foundation courses with the exception of CNS 606 and 623.
+For school counseling concentration and dual concentration students, CNS 673 and CNS 683 are also required.